When it comes to the jaguar vs leopard discussion, it’s easy to get confused between these two admirable animals.

-This may reflect the 21st century but back in history these cats had far larger ranges.
-Jaguars used to roam California, the Grand Canyon and Texas.
-Unfortunately they were hunted to extinction in North America.
+This may reflect the 21st century, but back in history, these cats had far larger ranges.
+Jaguars used to roam California, the Grand Canyon, and Texas.
+Unfortunately, people hunted them to extinction in North America.

 Leopards used to live in Hong Kong and Japan.
 They’ve found leopard fossils all over Europe.
 In Russia, leopards inhabit snowy forests and brave temperatures of 25 below.

 Africa’s leopards are most abundant in areas of savannah, where there is a mix of grasslands and trees.

 Jaguars now find sanctuary in the deeper rainforest as they have lost their habitat elsewhere.

 Both species display similar behavior.
 They are expert predators who live a solitary existence and fiercely defend their territory.

 If you see more than one, then it is either a mother with cub, a mating pair, or you are in a zoo.